syntaxlexx/turbo-expo-tanstack-convex-monorepo/README.md

 After deploying your convex app to prod, remember to update the `env` variables [Follow this Going-Live link for Convex](https://labs.convex.dev/auth/setup/manual)

 1. Generate the convex keys required.
-Navigate to the backend folder
+Navigate to the backend folder or [This link for Netlify](https://docs.convex.dev/production/hosting/netlify)
     ```bash
     cd packages/backend
     node generateKeys.mjs